agbuddy7/cyber-braille-web-test/README.md

 1. Open the application in your browser.
 2. Hover your mouse over the black braille dots.
 3. Listen for audio feedback.
-4. Observe and learn the braille patterns for numbers 1-5.
+4. Observe and learn the braille patterns for numbers and alphabets.

 ---